SutirthoGhosh/Scholario/README.md

+any distribution or reproduction without the permission of the owner will not be appreciated

 Scholario – The Ultimate Learning Companion 🚀 Scholario is an innovative educational platform designed to empower students with structured learning resources, expert guidance, and AI-powered doubt resolution.
 Whether you're struggling with a tricky math problem or searching for the best study materials, Scholario is here to help!
 What Scholario Offers: